LukeTheHecker/asd-variability/README.md

-# :rotating_light: This repository is under construction and will be complete upon acceptance of the manuscript :rotating_light:

----

-# Code basis for: "Altered EEG Variability on Different Time Scales in Participants with Autism Spectrum Disorder - An Exploratory Study"
+# Code basis Repository:
+## "Altered EEG Variability on Different Time Scales in Participants with Autism Spectrum Disorder - An Exploratory Study"
-This repository showcases the code used for the analyses presented in the paper **"Altered EEG Variability on Different Time Scales in Participants with Autism Spectrum Disorder - An Exploratory Study"** which is currently under review in *Nature Scientific Reports*.
+This repository showcases the code used for the analyses presented in the paper **"Altered EEG Variability on Different Time Scales in Participants with Autism Spectrum Disorder - An Exploratory Study"** which is currently under review.

 The data itself can not be shared, unfortunately.